 Keyword research is essential for connecting with your audience and being found by customers who are looking for a product or service to solve their problem.
 You’ll need to understand the language your target audience is using to find the products or services you deliver.
+We also offer a detailed article that will help you understand the basics of keyword research.
 It’s no use creating content for waterproof ponchos and bonnets if your audience are searching for ‘outdoor jackets and hats’.
 If you understand the terms and topics your audience are using you are able to create what they are looking for and be found easily by the customers most interested in what you offer.

 Begin with some key terms to describe your offering.
 Key those words into a keyword research tool such as Google’s Keyword Planner and you’ll be rewarded with similar phrases, related terms and topics along with the estimated monthly search volumes for these words and phrases.

 Use these results to create a list of terms and phrases to target with your content and topics you can cover.
 This work adds another facet to understanding your audience and will help you align your content and strategy to deliver what your ideal audience is looking for.
 The content you create should match each part of your customer’s journey from awareness to consideration and onto their final purchasing decision.